 This does NOT teach that God the Father used another person, or another god, to create the worlds; for the scripture plainly declares that he created all things by himself (Genesis 1:1, Isaiah 44:24).
 What this teaching of the apostle Paul does declare is that before God created anything, the Word was complete (John 1:1), the plan was finished (Ephesians 1:5, Revelation 13:8, 1 Peter 1:20), and his own appearing in the flesh had been completed but for the manifestation of it in the process of time (Galatians 4:4, Hebrews 1:1-4): and before God created Adam, he, knowing the form he himself would take on as a man (Philippians 2:7,8), created the first Adam in the image of himself as the last Adam (1 Corinthians 15:45), thus creating all things by Jesus Christ: beginning with the first man Adam, who was “…the figure of him that was to come.”
 (Romans 5:14).

-So, we conclude from the teaching of scripture that in Genesis 1:26, God was indeed speaking to his Son: but NOT the imaginary “God the Son” of the Roman Catholic “Trinity”, who was supposedly present with God the Father at the time (which is not taught in the scripture); but rather the Son of God, begotten, not eternal; who came into existence 4,000 years later, but was before all things the very center and essence of the Word, and was the predestinated model in which image man was created.
+So, we conclude from the teaching of scripture that in Genesis 1:26, God was indeed speaking to his Son: but NOT the imaginary “God the Son” of the Roman Catholic “Trinity”, who was supposedly present with God the Father at the time (which is not taught in the scripture); but rather the Son of God, begotten, not eternal; who came into the world 4,000 years later to make man in the image of God by his gospel; but was before all things the very center of the Word of God, and was the predestinated model in which image man was created.

 “Who is the image of the invisible God, the firstborn of every creature: For by him were all things created…All things were created by him, and for him: And he is before all things, and by him all things consist.”
 (Colossians 1:15-17)